 - Students must notify their instructors directly, preferably at least 24 hours in advance if a class will be missed due to medical issues or other emergency or unforeseen circumstances. - Failure to communicate directly with the instructor will result in an unexcused absence and deduction of points from the attendance and participation score.
-Should an unexcused absence take place during a scheduled quiz, exam, or other graded in-class activity, the student will receive a zero and will not be permitted to make up this grade. - Students should review the class schedule at the beginning of the semester and inform the instructor of any potential conflicts.
+Should an unexcused absence take place during a scheduled quiz, exam, or other graded in-class activity, the student will receive a zero and will not be permitted to make up this grade.
+Students with more than 3 unexcused absences will automatically fail the course. - Students should review the class schedule at the beginning of the semester and inform the instructor of any potential conflicts.
 If informed in advance, at his or her discretion, the instructor may excuse the absence. - If formally excused, it is then the student's responsibility to master the material presented in the missed lesson and turn in any pertinent in-class assignments done during that class or announced during that class and due at a later date.
 The deadline for the assignment will remain the original deadline assigned to the class unless the instructor expressly grants an extension to the absent student.